Why Your Home Is Not Your Asset?

 By investing in commercial property instead of a second residential property, the couple avoided ABSD.
 Commercial properties also do not have Sellers Stamp Duty (SSD).
 Mr & Mrs Lee has the flexibility to sell the property anytime they want.

 However, one thing to note is that buyers have to pay GST on the purchase of the commercial property.
 This can be avoided by forming a company which is GST registered so as to claim back the GST that was paid.
+Have a question?
+Make an appointment with me and let's chat!

 About The Author